 2. Radial Barplots

-A barplot plotted on a polar coordinate system, rather than on a cartesian one.
+Barplots plotted on a polar coordinate system rather than Cartesian, creating curved bars.

 3. Double Circular Barplot